VelasquezTracy25/velasqueztracy25/README.md

 ### Hola, I'm Tracy! 👋

 I'm a grad from Codeup, a 22-week career accelerator program in Texas.
-I am in love with backend development, but like to use my creativity and work on front-end for personal projects.
+I like to use my creativity and problem-solving skills to work on front-end projects.
 I would love to connect to share tips and tricks with each other!

 I'm currently:
 - 🔭  working on a puzzle game
-- 🌱  sharpening my Java and soft skills
+- 🌱  sharpening my frontend skills
 - 👯  looking to collaborate on frontend development and local projects

 How to reach me: